About the breeder and kennel

 I'm the breeder behind sierra ohkami kennel

-How it all began: I bought my fist Shiba from Reputable Breeder, Ronna Fuller of Sierra Shibas out of Montana as a pet back in 2000.
-My next Shibas I received from a local Reputable California Breeder, she encouraged me to show and also offered to mentor me for the next several years.
-I put multiple titles on her dogs of Championship, Grand Championship and Bronze Grand Championship, International Champion and a Therapy Dog Certification.
-My next dogs I received from a wonderful Reputable Breeder in Mid-West.
-That partnership gave me an amazing opportunity to work with another Mentor from Japan and she shared a love of the Shikoku breed with me and helped me import my first Shikoku from Japan.
-Learning all aspects of these breeds and the care and whelping of puppies I put at the forefront.
+How it all began: I bought my first Shiba from reputable breeder Ronna Fuller of Sierra Shibas out of Montana as a pet back in 2000.
+The next Shibas I received were from a local reputable California breeder.
+She encouraged me to show and also offered to mentor me for the next several years.
+I put multiple titles of Champion, Grand Champion, Bronze Grand Champion, International Champion, and a Therapy Dog Certification on her dogs.
+The next dogs I received were from a wonderful, reputable breeder in the Mid-West.
+That partnership gave me an amazing opportunity to work with another mentor from Japan, and she shared a love of the Shikoku breed with me and helped me import my first Shikoku from Japan.
+Learning all aspects of these breeds and the care and whelping of puppies, I put them at the forefront.
 I have devoted many years to education and preparation before breeding my first litters.
-Although considered a newbie as a Breeder, I have the support, mentorship and recognition of some of the top Shiba Breeders in the U.S. My goals are to continue to strive to better my breeds, lines and import new lines of Shikoku to strengthen the genetic diversity and health of the breed.
+Although considered a newbie as a breeder, I have the support, mentorship, and recognition of some of the top Shiba Breeders in the U.S. My goals are to continue to strive to better my breeds’ lines and import new lines of Shikoku to strengthen the genetic diversity and health of the breed.

 my kennel and program

 That means that all my dogs are my pets that live in my home.
 I do not have outdoor kennels or pens.
-Many times I use outside studs from other Reputable Breeder/Friends.
-Having this wonderful network of other breeders around me is a reflection of my good standing in the breed community.
-It also allows me to move my program forward by bringing a diversity of new genes in my lines.
-Having a small kennel does mean I only produce a few litters a year, but I am very involvded with those litters and puppy clients.
-My puppies are born and whelped in the home and I do ENS (Early Neurological Stimulation) and the Puppy Culture enrichment and developmental program.
-I involve my puppy clients with many aspects of the process and regularly share updates with photos, ultrasound and or x-rays and videos with clients waiting for their puppies.
-I thoughally allow my puppy clients to experience the whole process of their puppy coming into the world from conception to the day they go home.
-In some cases I'm able to video the birth and offer it for viewing.
+Many times, I use outside studs from other reputable breeder/friends.
+Having this wonderful network of other breeders around me reflects my good standing in the breeding community.
+It also allows me to move my program forward by bringing a diversity of new genes into my lines.
+Having a small kennel does mean I only produce a few litters a year, but I am very involved with those litters and puppy clients.
+My puppies are born and whelped at home, and I do ENS (Early Neurological Stimulation) and the Puppy Culture enrichment and developmental program.
+I involve my puppy clients in many aspects of the process and regularly share updates with photos, ultrasound and or x-rays, and videos with clients waiting for their puppies.
+I thoroughly allow my puppy clients to experience the whole process of their puppy coming into the world from conception to the day they go home.
+In some cases, I'm able to video the birth and offer it for viewing.

 dedication to preservation